Information about what and where the Treasure House is, where you can park, opening hours, cost, disabled access and what there is to do and see.

 State-of-the-art environmentally controlled stores hold the collections of the East Riding Archives, Beverley Art Gallery, Beverley Guildhall and archaeology of the Museums Service.

-The Treasure House opened in 2007 and was made possible through a grant of £3.9m from the Heritage Lottery Fund, for which East Riding is very grateful.
+The Treasure House opened in 2007 and was made possible through a grant of £3.9m from the Heritage Lottery Fund, for which East Riding of Yorkshire Council is very grateful.

 Information about our exhibitions and events can be found in our brochure: